Longmont Potion Castle

-Longmont Potion Castle (born 1972) is a musician and experimental prankster who has been active in Colorado, Los Angeles, and Seattle since 1986.
-Details about his personal life are scarce, and his real name is unknown to the public.
-Over the years, his mostly self-released albums have gained a cult following, notably among musicians.
+Longmont Potion Castle is the stage name of a musician and surrealist prank caller from Denver, Colorado who has been active since 1986.
+The name is also used for most of his prank call albums, and for the project in general.
+Details about his personal life are scarce, and his real name is kept a secret.
+Over the years, his mostly self-published albums have gained a cult following, especially among musicians.

 Biography

-Longmont Potion Castle has maintained his anonymity over his whole career, though his real name is known to some who have interviewed him.
-On some of his recordings he has been recognized though not by real identity.
-His birth is given in July 1972 and he has been described as tall with shoulder length hair which appear as both dark and blonde in the few photographs of him taken from behind.
-He is of European descent.
+Longmont Potion Castle has maintained his anonymity throughout his career, though his real name is known to some who have interviewed him.
+In several calls, recipients have recognized him as Longmont Potion Castle, but not by his real identity.

-Longmont Potion Castle started recording "experimental, collage, prank call albums" while he was attending Columbine High School.
-The LA Record describes Longmont Potion Castle's albums as unlike those that most people associate with prank telephone calls, citing that his demeanor is nothing at all like that of The Jerky Boys and Crank Yankers and is actually closer to that of the alternative comedian Neil Hamburger.
-In a review from Denver's Westword, LPC's recordings are described as advancing "absurdity as an art form."
-Actor Rainn Wilson, a fan of LPC, has compared his work to "The Marx Brothers at their greatest.
-There's a surreal aspect, as if Salvador Dalí were doing prank phone calls."
+Longmont Potion Castle started recording "experimental, collage, prank call albums" while he attended Columbine High School.
+The LA Record describes Longmont Potion Castle's albums as unlike typical prank call albums, writing that his demeanor does not resemble that of The Jerky Boys and Crank Yankers and is closer to that of the alternative comedian Neil Hamburger.
+Denver's Westword describes LPC as "absurdity as an art form."
+Actor Rainn Wilson, a fan of LPC, has compared his work to The Marx Brothers at their greatest, and said that "There's a surreal aspect, as if Salvador Dalí were doing prank phone calls."

-The anonymous artist has himself described the albums he has made as "phone work" or "absurdist" art rather than the less sophisticated label of "prank phone calls", and has also said, "They may be dumb, but they're not stupid".
-Those on the receiving end of a Longmont Potion Castle call are often left confused or extremely angry, as the calls frequently involve complaints about noise, requests for money or offers to "whoop" somebody.
+The anonymous artist has described his albums as "phone work" or "absurdist" art, preferring these labels to the less sophisticated 'prank phone calls', and has said, "They may be dumb, but they're not stupid".
+Calling a wide range of people and organizations, most often within the United States, but sometimes as far afield as Australia, his calls most often involve complaints about noise, requests for money or absurd, non-existent products or services, or crude and unprovoked physical threats.
 However, his calls are rarely very mean-spirited in nature.
-His recordings combine prank calls with sound collages and his own musical compositions, the majority of which are thrash metal instrumentals.
-Occasionally, Longmont Potion Castle filters his voice through a Digitech RDS 8000 rack-mounted digital delay unit to produce odd sound effects, thus making whomever he has called even more confused.
+His recordings combine prank calls, in which he often modulates or repeats his voice with a Digitech effects unit, with sound collages and his own thrash metal compositions used as interludes and played over soundbites from the preceding calls.